Storage sunrise: Solar battery makers eye take-off as prices fall

 Morgan Stanley estimated in a 2015 report that battery installations in Australia could soar to a million by 2020.
 Industry sources estimate there are less than 1,000 modern battery systems currently in place.

-U.S. firm Enphase Energy, which is using Australia for the global launch of its new battery storage system, says demand has eclipsed its expectations and is targeting sales of 60,000 units in 2016/17.
+U.S. firm Enphase Energy, which is using Australia for the global launch of its new battery storage system, says demand has eclipsed its expectations and is targetting sales of 60,000 units in 2016/17.

 “In the next 12-months we’ll see some modest growth,” said the company’s Asia-Pacific head Nathan Dunn.
 “After the next 24 months you’ll start to see that explosive growth happen.”